mdsanima-lab/mdsanima-cli/README.md

 Avaiable command for this package:

 - `mdsanima` main command showing help
-- `mdsanima check` directory info
+- `mdsanima check` print directory info
-- `mdsanima pixelart` generate pixel art
-- `mdsanima uuid` rename image file to uuid
+- `mdsanima uuid` rename to uuid
-- `mdsanima number` rename image file to number
+- `mdsanima number` rename to seq numbers
 - `mdsanima logo` append a logo
 - `mdsanima watermark` append a watermark
-- `mdsanima grid` generate grid 2x2
 - `mdsanima jpg` convert to jpg
 - `mdsanima png` convert to png
 - `mdsanima webp` convert to webp
+- `mdsanima pixelart` generate pixel art 32px
+- `mdsanima grid` generate grid 2x2

 The `pixelart` command works in folder that have only `.png` images and convert this images to pixel art with creating the new file and appending the suffix `pixelart` to original file name.